YASSB-FOSS/yassb/landing/src/app/guides/setup/project-structure.md

 More complex sites can be composed, alongside with HTML files, also with many more file formats, including MarkDown and JSON.
 Additionally, `custom directives` and `custom renderers` can be used to automatically generate and populate your files.

 A typical YASSB project is organized in different folders.
-The following structure is mandatory, but all folder/file names can be personalised when [configuring YASSB]({{url-to="configuration"}}):
+The following structure is encouraged, but all folder/file names can be personalised in the [configuration]({{url-to="configuration"}}):

 |Default name|Child of|Description
 |----|--------|-------------